rhodge-hash/roys-dapp-template/PROJECT_OVERVIEW.md

 ## Current Development Focus

-### Frontend Redesign Overhaul (Phase 1: Design Exploration & Conceptualization - Completed) (Phase 2: Component Library & Theming Refinement - Completed)
+### Frontend Redesign Overhaul (Phase 1: Design Exploration & Conceptualization - Completed) (Phase 2: Component Library & Theming Refinement - Completed) (Phase 3: Feature Integration & UI Implementation - Completed)

 The project is undergoing a complete frontend redesign.
 Phase 1, focusing on design exploration and conceptualization, has been completed.
 Phase 2, focusing on component library and theming refinement, has also been completed.
+Phase 3, focusing on feature integration and UI implementation, has been completed.

 Phase 1 involved:
 - Researching modern DApp UI/UX trends and best practices.